Demystifying the Online Gambling Laws in Nova Scotia, Canada in 2022

 207. Permitted Lotteries (1) Notwithstanding any of the provisions of this Part relating to gaming and betting, it is lawful (a) for the government of a province, either alone or in conjunction with the government of another province, to conduct and manage a lottery scheme in that province, or in that and the other province, in accordance with any law enacted by the legislature of that province;

-Nova Scotia can create laws to authorize (make legal) any betting or gaming activity defined by the Criminal Code, and may share such gambling activities with other provinces per cross-border agreements.
-This is precisely what the ALC’s online gambling website provides for all Atlantic Canada provinces.
+Nova Scotia can create laws authorizing any betting or gaming activity defined by the Criminal Code, and share those activities with other provinces per cross-border agreements.
+This is precisely what the ALC’s online gambling website provides for eligible AC provinces.

 What Does It All Mean?

-An online casino that is located offshore (with no physical presence in Canada) is not under the jurisdiction of Nova Scotia, nor Canada.
-If under proper regulation – even if that regulation occurs at an offshore location, such as Gibraltar, Isle of Man, Malta or UK – and conducting gambling games that are legal in Nova Scotia, the ambiguous nature of the law does nothing to prohibit these operators from accepting Canadian players.
+An online casino that is located offshore (with no physical presence in Canada) is not under the jurisdiction of Nova Scotia, or Canada.
+If under proper regulation – even if that regulation occurs at an offshore location, such as Gibraltar, Isle of Man, Malta, or the UK – and conducting gambling games that are legal in Nova Scotia, the ambiguous nature of the law does nothing to prohibit these operators from accepting Canadian players.